abhirockzz/fn-syslog-example/README.md

 ### Invoke

+- `fn call fn-syslog-app /test`
-`fn call fn-syslog-app /test` - you can repeat this multiple times
+- `echo -n 'meeeeh' | fn call fn-syslog-app /test`

+you can repeat this multiple times

 ### Check your Papertrail a/c